-I took a deep breath because I feel sudden flow of emotions to all children working instead of studying in school.
+I took a deep breath because I feel a sudden flow of emotions to all children working instead of studying in school.
 Children deprived of youth and early learned how to work just to survive.
 Children should have been playing more and enjoy being young.

 I was able to interview the three other children who sell Sampaguita and based on their answers some of the reasons are having so many kids and don’t have the power to support their needs.
 Unemployed and some are just plain irresponsible parents.

-What are OUR Basic Duty as Parents?
+What is OUR Basic Duty as a Parents?

-We, Parents have the responsibility to:
+We, Parents, have the responsibility to:

 - Support our children

-- To give their basic needs such as food, shelter and clothes
+- To give their basic needs such as food, shelter, and clothes

 - To teach them the good values where they can use someday